 In 2011, Lynn Medow launched the Yoga by Design Foundation, a 501(c)(3) tax-exempt organization, to offer yoga to under-served populations.
 She was motivated to do so as she personally experienced the healing power and benefits of this practice.

 “Yoga is empowerment,” says Medow, who built a successful for-profit yoga company after a decades-long career in social services.
 “I feel driven to empower each student and guide them back to their strongest, balanced Self."
 Recognizing that yoga and meditation enables individuals to take responsibility for themselves and reach their highest potential, Medow chose to take her yoga practice off the mat and into the lives of others.

-The Yoga By Design Foundation unites yoga instructors around a common cause: Providing yoga to students that need it most but have no access to affordable programs.
-Yoga By Design Foundation classes are free for participants.
+The Yoga by Design Foundation unites yoga instructors, practitioners, and the community around a common cause: Providing yoga to people that need it most but have no access to affordable programs.
+Yoga by Design Foundation classes are free for participants.